M-Rasit/Mid-Scale-Projects/README.md

-I put my Mid-Scale projects in this repository.
+I put my Mid-Scaled projects in this repository.